tus/tusd/docs/hooks.md

 ### Configuration
 Tusd uses the [Pester library](https://github.com/sethgrid/pester) to issue requests and handle retries.
 By default, tusd will retry 3 times on a non-200 response, with a 1 second backoff.
-This can be configured with _LINK_TO_CODE_.
+This can be configured with https://github.com/vimeo/tusd/blob/httphooks/cmd/tusd/cli/hooks.go#L103-L106.